MenneBos/ovos-skill-HomeyFlowTrigger/README.md

     GetFlow_TriggerFlow <--> OVOS_Core;
 ```
 This repository provides a powerful and flexible way to control Homey flows using OVOS, enabling seamless integration between voice commands and smart home automation.

+---
+**Persistent User Data**

+- The skill now stores user-specific configuration and flow mappings in the directory `~/.config/ovos-skill-homeyflowtrigger/`.
+- This ensures that your `config.json` and `flow_mappings.json` are preserved across skill upgrades and reinstalls.
+---